 How Artists With Extraordinary Ability Can Self-Petition for a U.S. Green Card (With No Job Offer)

 Don't give up just yet: You might, depending on your level of achievement and recognition, have other options to seek U.S. permanent residence (a green card).
-Specifically, you might be able to "self-petition" based on your talent and achievement as a "Priority Worker," under what's called the "extraordinary ability" immigrant visa category ("EB-1"), described here.
-We'll look at:
+Specifically, you might be able to "self-petition" for a "First Preference" immigrant visa ("EB-1") in the "Extraordinary Ability" category based on your talent and recognition as an artist.
+In this article, we'll look at:

 • the requirements for the EB-1 category as they pertain to artists, and